 Reappraisal eliminates inequities that are created over time by changes in the real estate market, ensuring fairness and equity for all property owners.

 Over time, a property’s market value can increase or decrease.
 If the Assessor’s record of a property’s market value does not change with the market, some people could pay too much in property taxes, while others could pay too little.

 Reappraisals keep our property tax system fair.
 It’s that simple.

 That’s why the State of Tennessee requires the Shelby County Assessor to conduct reappraisals every four years.
 Reappraisals allow the Assessor to adjust property values so that every property in Shelby County is appraised at market value.
-2013 is a Reappraisal year and the next reappraisal is scheduled for 2017.
+The last reappraisal occurred January 1, 2013, and the next reappraisal is scheduled for January 1, 2017.

 Between reappraisal cycles, the Assessor’s staff:

 - Visually inspects all property in Shelby County so that the Assessor’s assessment records reflect each property’s actual characteristics, such as: square footage, story height, exterior wall type, garage, carport and detached buildings.